f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 Apply License via CLI
 ---------------------

-You can license the VELOS system automatically if F5's licesing server is reachable from the VELOS system, and it can resolve the licensing servers name via DNS.
+You can license the VELOS system automatically if F5's licensing server is reachable from the VELOS system, and it can resolve the licensing servers name via DNS.
 If this is not possible, manual licensing may be used.
 To license the VELOS chassis automatically from the F5OS CLI:

 .. code-block:: bash